Our Verdict

 Weight/Size

-The Fllo is somewhat heavier than the average convertible contender, but it is the most narrow in the group, so depending on your needs, it could be the right fit.
-With a weight of 26 lbs, where the average is 24.3, it could be somewhat heavy to carry for very long.
+The Fllo is somewhat heavier than the average convertible contender, but it is the narrowest in the group, so depending on your needs, it could be the right fit.
+With a weight of 26 lbs, where the average is closer to 24 lbs, it could be somewhat heavy to carry.

-With a width of 16.9 inches, it is the most narrow option in the group, making it a favorite amongst parents who need to fit multiple people or seats in a single row.
-The average width of the convertible seats we tested is 18.6, so the difference between the Fllo and the average seat is significant when mere inches matter.
+With a width of 16.9 inches, it is a favorite among parents who need to fit multiple people or seats in a single row.
+The average width of the convertible seats we tested is about 18.6 inches, so the difference between the Fllo and the average seat is significant when mere inches matter.

 Should You Buy the Fllo?

-We did not care for either Clek convertible seat as neither was easy to install or impressed during crash testing.
-The Fllo is really hard to install, with one of the lowest scores in this metric, and the cover is not totally removable, which means extra hassle for cleaning up messes (which will happen).
-While this Clek had a better crash test analysis score than the Clek Foonf, it was enough to impress testers, and the higher price makes it a deal breaker for us; considering the higher price, we don't think you are getting as much as you are paying for.
+We did not care for either of the Clek convertible seats as neither was easy to install nor impressed during crash testing.
+The Fllo is really hard to install, and the cover is not totally removable, which means extra hassle for cleaning up messes (which will happen).
+While this Clek had a better crash test analysis score than the Clek Foonf, it was enough to impress, and the price makes it a deal breaker for us; considering the higher price, we don't think you are getting as much as you are paying for.

 What Other Convertible Car Seat Should You Consider?

-Our favorite convertible seat is the Graco 4Ever DLX.
-This is a great seat with a lower price than the Clek and a much better crash test analysis result than the competition in our tests.
-The 4Ever is easier to install than either Clek and is one of the easier convertible seats to use.
-If budget is a concern, then the Graco SlimFit 3-in-1 is also one to consider with higher crash test analysis and cheaper price paired with a lighter weight.
+One of our favorite convertible seats is the Romer Veni.
+This is a great seat with a similar price and a much better crash test analysis result than either Clek.
+The Romer is uber easy to install, and offers more nods to comfort and quality.
+If budget is a concern, then the Graco Extend2Fit 3 in 1 is also one to consider, with some of the highest crash test analysis and a cheaper price paired with a lighter weight.
+If you need a narrow seat, the Graco SlimFit3 LX 3-in-1 is only 16.5 inches wide compared to the Fllo 16.9-inch width.
+It is cheaper and has better crash test results, but it is more challenging to install.